ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Build a dApp

 There are many available frameworks to build decentralized apps on IPFS.
 [Fission](https://fission.codes/), [Fleek](https://fleek.co/), and [Textile](https://textile.io/) are great examples.

+### WebNative SDK

+Fission created the [WebNative SDK](https://guide.fission.codes/developers/webnative) to make building apps easier for front-end developers.
+The SDK uses technologies like decentralized identities (DIDs), encryption, and IPFS for portable user identities and data, avoiding vendor lock-in.
+For more information, see the [talk from IPFS camp 2022](https://www.youtube.com/watch?v=HnhJYH4mL_I&list=PLuhRWgmPaHtRP0kfWyDuod_kVHE-5dGGL&index=2).

 ### SecureMyState